Culture of Chile: Skiing

-Chile practices a host of sporting events, and because of its geographical location that is situated between the Andes Mountains and the Pacific Ocean, skiing and snowboarding are done in between those two locations.
-With more than 4,000 km of mountains, Chile is known internationally as one of the world's best skiing destinations and the best in South America.
-This is a very popular sport in Chile among the wealthier classes (considering that this is an expensive sport in this country).
+Chile practices a host of sporting events, and because of its geographical location that is situated between the Andes Mountains and the Pacific Ocean, skiing and snowboarding are done near those two locations.
+With more than 4,000 km of mountains, Chile is known internationally as one of the world's greatest skiing destinations and the greatest in South America.
+This is a prevalent sport in Chile among the wealthier classes (considering that this is an expensive sport in this country).
 This recognition is based on the excellent quality of the slopes, a beautiful landscape, accessibility and proximity to urban centers.
 Santiago de Chile is interested in hosting the Winter Olympics in the future, destined to be the second site in the southern hemisphere.

 The main ski centers are located in Central Chile right in the middle of the Andes, at heights that vary from 2,400 m up to 3,000 m above sea level.
 These centers are the ones with the biggest skiing surfaces as well as the best supporting infrastructure.

 The centers of Southern Chile are located at lower altitudes and most of them are on volcano slopes.
 The scenery is notable, including scenic forests and panoramic views.